 - Experience working on national level or on local government issues;

 - Demonstrated experience with air quality policy issues;

 - Executive management level experience with membership in broad-based networks;

 - Excellent interpersonal, oral and written communication, and consensus-building skills.

-- Ability to volunteer time for meeting attendance, participate in teleconference meetings, attend listening sessions with the Administrator or other senior-level officials;
+- Ability to volunteer time to attend meetings 2-3 times a year, participate in teleconference meetings, attend listening sessions with the Administrator or other senior-level officials;

 Designated Federal Officer, Clean Air Act Advisory Committee, Office of Air and Radiation.